Nutrition and Dietetics, B.S.

 Registered dietitians are employed in a wide variety of areas, including hospitals, food service, private practice, community and public health settings, universities, research, journalism, sports nutrition, corporate wellness, schools and industry.

 Earnings vary according to the area of dietetics practice, level of education, additional certifications and the geographic location of practice.
-Nationally, the average salary for registered dietitians and nutritionists in 2020 was $63,090, according to the Bureau of Labor Statistics.
+Nationally, the mean salary for registered dietitians and nutritionists in 2021 was $65,620, according to the Bureau of Labor Statistics.

 Admission Requirements

-All applicants are thoroughly reviewed with the highest degree of individual care and consideration to all submitted credentials.
-Solid academic performance in college preparatory course work is a primary concern in reviewing a freshman applicant’s file.
+All applicants are thoroughly reviewed with the highest degree of individual care and consideration of all submitted credentials.
+Solid academic performance in college preparatory coursework is a primary concern in reviewing a freshman applicant’s file.

 • Minimum cumulative GPA of 2.70 on a 4.00 scale.